popflick logo

 Once upon a time, there was a dream.
 New filmmakers would use the internet to reach audiences, bypassing the usual gatekeepers: studios and distributors.
-For a while, it seemed that it would become true, but this ideal state of affairs never quite materialized.
-In time, big streamers and tech companies became a new brand of gatekeepers, melding the identities of producers, studios, distributors, and broadcasters.
+It seemed that this ideal state of affairs would become true, but this ideal never quite materialized.
+In time, big streamers and tech companies became a new type of gatekeepers, melding the identities of producers, studios, distributors, and broadcasters.
 Vertical integration is back.
+As we ponder the art and the business of film distribution, we hope to examine the system with you so that you can navigate the labyrinth that separates your movie from viewers.

 For some time, filmmakers could reach audiences directly by loading their movies and shorts on streaming services.
 There was virtually no wall separating creators from viewers.
 It is easy to think of that state of affairs as ideal, a paradise of popular art accessible to the masses.
 Alas, it was not meant to last forever.
 Servers loaded with movies that too few people watched compromised the balance sheet of streamers.
 Technology and business models were not aligned to make the system work.